 Vick's training, lessons learned and leadership has allowed me to understand the concept of Attraction Marketing. ...And why it's important to put people first instead of money.

 The way he masters himself to be a better leader is the furthest thing a person can be from a scam.
 Any credible review of Vick Strizheus would tell you he prides himself in becoming a better person and helping others do the same.

 I'm not saying everyone who thinks Vick is a scam is wrong.
-Their entitled to their opinions just like I am.
+They're entitled to their opinion just like I am.
 I'm saying their experience as an affiliate marketing beginner simply didn't meet their expectations and feeling scammed is a perfectly logical thing to feel.